 - We aim to make sure everything on our site is up-to-date and accurate as of the publishing date, but we cannot guarantee we haven't missed something.
 It's your responsibility to double-check all information before making any decision.
 If you spot something that looks wrong, please let us know.

+People with poor employment histories or low employment eligibility may commit identity fraud in order to obtain employment.
+This type of ID theft uses your personal info to access a variety of employment services.
 Learn how to identify signs you’ve been a victim, what to do if you are, and what preventative measures you can take to reduce your chances of becoming a victim of fraud.
-We'll also recommend the best identity theft protection to stay safe from employment identity theft.

 Best identity theft protection services